A Wine Lover’s Guide to Understanding History

 Prohibition and the Rise of American Wines

 Prohibition in the United States lasted from 1920 to 1933, forbidding the manufacturing, sale, and transportation of alcoholic beverages.
-During this time, many Americans turned to make wine at home.
+During this time, many Americans began making wine at home.
 This led to the rise of American wines and helped to establish the wine industry in the United States.

 The end of Prohibition constituted a major turning point for the American wine industry.
 Following the repeal of Prohibition, wineries sprung up all across the nation.
 During this time, the most renowned and reputable vineyards in the country were founded.
 American wines are now regarded as some of the greatest in the world and are consumed throughout.